Raaaainbow/02104-advanced/README.md

 3. Git - for installation

 ## Usage
-To run the program, simply double click the .jar file, if this does not work, you can run the following command from the terminal in your directory
+To run the program, simply double click the .jar file.
+If that does not work, you can run the following command from the terminal in your directory
 ```bash
 java -jar 02104.jar
 ```